 This case is before the Administrator, Centers for Medicare & Medicaid Services (CMS), for review of the decision of the Provider Reimbursement Review Board (Board).
-The review is during the 60-day period in §1878(f)(1) of the Social Security Act (Act), as amended (42 U.S.C. § 139500(f)).
-The Medicare Administrative Contractor (MAC) submitted comments, requesting that the Administrator reverse the Board's decision with respect to its methodology for the VDA calculation and uphold the determination and methodology used by the MAC.
+The review is during the 60-day period in §1878(f) (1) of the Social Security Act (Act), as amended (42 USC 139500 (f)).
 The parties were notified of the Administrator's intention to review the Board's decision.
-The Center for Medicare (CM) submitted comments requesting that the Administrator reverse the Board's decision (apart from findings on the removal of variable costs).
+The Center for Medicare (CM) submitted comments requesting that the Administrator reverse the Board's decision.
+The Medicare Administrative Contractor (MAC) submitted comments, requesting that the Administrator reverse the Board's decision.
 Accordingly, this case is now before the Administrator for final agency review.